xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Data source configuration/Configure SQL Server data source.md

 This topic describes how to configure SQL server data source.
 The SQL server data source allows you to read and write data to SQL server instances, and supports configuring synchronization tasks in wizard and script mode.

-**Note:** If the SQL server is in a VPC environment, please take note of the following issues:
+**Note:** Now we only support SQL Server 2005 or higher versions.
+If the SQL server is in a VPC environment, please take note of the following issues:

 -   Create an SQL server data source
     -   Although, test connectivity is not supported, synchronization of task configuration is supported.
 You can synchronize task configurations by clicking **confirm** when creating the data source.